websightdesigns/collaborate/README.md

 # Install

-To install the app simply copy over the `example.config.php` file to `config.php` and set your MySQL login information in `config.php`.
+To install the app, copy over the `example.config.php` file to `config.php` and set your MySQL login information in `config.php`.
+Then use the SQL in `install.sql` to create the database.
+This example uses the table name `colab` but you can change this to another table name if you like.

 # Tools Used